Waxworks (1983 video game): Reception

 CRASH magazine reviewed Waxworks in the July 1984 issue.
 The text parser was described as "eccentric" but with "some noteworthy flexibility", being a modified verb/noun form that also allows adverbs and conjunctions ("QUICKLY GET THE LAMP, SWORD, CLOAK AND STAFF", for example).
 The graphical display was also highlighted, making up for the absence of long room descriptions.

-Your Commodore thought the game was not as good as the Zork series and with inferior graphics to rival title Dallas Quest.
+Your Commodore thought the game was not as good as the Zork series and with inferior graphics to rival title The Dallas Quest.
 Overall it was considered to be "a standard adventure with standard graphics."

 Personal Computer Games said the game had good graphics, but they took a while to draw so the option to skip them was useful.
 They also noticed that the response to commands was "nice and fast."
 The reviewer thought it likely that the game would become as much of a favourite as the other titles in the series.